tomasz-wajsman/sam-backend/README.md

 ### How to configure the server?
 1. Create the file named *.env* in the server directory
-2. The file must contain this content:
+2. The file must contain this content (the values are the examples):

 * PORT=8080 (server port)
 * DATABASE_PROVIDER=mongoose (database provider, must be **mongoose**)